"Tech?" Colbor said, calling in to Zan'ei HQ.

 Axl had fought off Lumine's infestation, but he'd spent years fighting off the virus and knew what he was doing.
 It had still put him in a coma for hours.

 Phantom wasn't going to give up, but realistically?
 He was out of the fight.
 All he could do was try to distract Lumine enough to keep him from going after any of the others, but he'd dodged Omega, not fought him, and that was all the experience he had with this.
 And Omega had been a single program: this was a massive infiltration.
-Like suddenly being in a room where the floor was lined with instant death-spikes, and jumping to cling to a wall or the ceiling wouldn't save him because they were too.
+Closing to melee range with Lumine, or any newtype?
+That was the reason X had let him train with such short-range weapons in the first place, because his small size and special abilities would make that more dangerous to the enemy than to him!
+He might have just jumped into a room without pausing to look or think and found the floor was lined with instant death-spikes.
+One where jumping to cling to a wall or the ceiling wouldn't save him because they were covered too.